LeAnn Rimes: 2000–2004: I Need You and Twisted Angel

 In 2000, Rimes contributed "I Need You" to the soundtrack for the 1999 TV movie Jesus.
 The song was issued as the lead single from the soundtrack in July 2000 in both pop and country versions.
 The song reached number eight on the Billboard country songs chart and number 11 on the Hot 100.
 Rimes appeared in the 2000 film Coyote Ugly and contributed four songs to its soundtrack; Rimes sang for Piper Perabo's character Violet Sanford in the film.
 In August, "Can't Fight the Moonlight" was released as a single from the film's soundtrack.
-Marking a change in style for Rimes, it was compared to works by Britney Spears.
-"Can't Fight the Moonlight" became a major pop hit worldwide, charting within the top 10 of several countries.
+The song 'Can't Fight the Moonlight' represented a shift toward pop music for Rimes.
+The single reached the top 10 on charts in multiple countries.
 In the United States, it reached number 11 on the Hot 100 and was certified Platinum, while in the United Kingdom, the song topped the charts and was certified double Platinum.
 In Australia, the song was the biggest-selling single of 2001, where it peaked at number 1 for six weeks, topped the year-end chart, and was certified triple Platinum.
 In total, the song received Platinum certifications from six countries and Gold certifications from a further three.
 "Can't Fight the Moonlight" won Rimes a Blockbuster Entertainment Award for "Favorite Song from a Movie".